-As a leading figure in private equity and the man behind several instantly-recognizable high street brands, luke is one of the few entrepreneurs whose speeches resonate with one-man-band businesses and Sunday Times readers alike.
+As a leading figure in private equity and the man behind several instantly recognisable high street brands, Luke Johnson is one of the few entrepreneurs whose speeches resonate with one-man-band businesses and Sunday Times readers alike.

 Luke has delivered talks in many formats, including after dinner speeches, lunchtime salons, management off-sites, trade events, board briefings, motivational events and public seminars.

 Luke’s speeches are both entertaining and provocative.
 He speaks passionately about the contribution of entrepreneurialism to the good of society, and the personal value of optimism, determination and self-reliance.